NeoGenomics (NEO)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, NeoGenomics’s ROIC has stayed the same over the last few years.
-If the company wants to become an investable business, it must improve its returns by generating more profitable growth.
+Over the last few years, NeoGenomics’s ROIC averaged 2.4 percentage point increases each year.
+This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Risk